 Jewish study and prayer develop identity, intellect, and the spirit; therefore, a Jewish journey is part of the Davis Academy journey.
-Davis students experience the warmth of weekly Kabbalat Shabbat services, feel excitement when receiving his/her own Siddur (prayerbook) in Second Grade, feel pride and accomplishment when reading Torah, and often become spiritually transformed during the Eighth Grade trip to Israel.
+Davis students experience the warmth of weekly Kabbalat Shabbat services, feel excitement when receiving his or her own Siddur (prayerbook) in Second Grade, feel pride and accomplishment when reading Torah, and often become spiritually transformed during the Eighth Grade trip to Israel.
 Jewish art adorns our stairwells, decorative locker boards celebrate the bnei mitzvah, Jewish values are present in guidance and counseling lessons, Jewish and Israeli holidays are celebrated at school.
 Students have the chance to explore, deliberate, cultivate, and celebrate their Jewish lives.

 As a Reform Jewish Day School, The Davis Academy fosters progressive and liberal attitudes towards Jewish practice.
 The Judaic Studies program seeks to empower students to see themselves as part of the unfolding narrative of the Jewish people.
 Students are encouraged to ask questions of relevanceand meaning as they explore the depth and breadth of Jewish history, text, and tradition at this critical time in their lives.